 You are the PM and are meeting with your marketing and sales teams.
 Your team has a product decision to make, but you're having trouble sorting out who gets the final say, especially since each group has its own goals and metrics.
 You want to know how you can get everyone on board with your decisions.

-Generally, it's the PM's responsibility to hear all voices at the table, make sure everyone is heard, and then ultimately be responsible for making a decision that promotes collaboration between teams.
+Generally, it's the PM's responsibility to hear all voices at the table, make sure everyone is heard, and then ultimately be responsible for deciding that promotes collaboration between teams.
 However, this doesn't always happen as seamlessly as it sounds.

 Marketing and sales often come from very different perspectives based on their roles in the company.
-They may have trouble putting themselves in each other's shoes or seeing things from someone else's point of view—they may not realize that their perspective is informed by their role in the company more than an objective view of reality.
-It's up to you as a product manager to help them understand where they're coming from so they can make better-informed decisions together."
+They may have trouble putting themselves in each other's shoes or seeing things from someone else's perspective.
+They may not realize that their perspective is informed by their role in the company more than an objective view of reality.
+It's up to you as a product manager to help them understand where they're coming from so they can make better-informed decisions together.”

 Sales may be more focused on short-term solutions that keep customers happy for now.